scriptotek/lc-spreadsheets/_episodes/00-intro.md

 Problems often arise when spreadsheets are used for generating **tables for reports** that are made for readability.
 Colors are used, border are added, cells are merged and tables are spilt up.
-Changes like these are not only cosmetic, they can make it **difficult or downright impossible** to do future work with the data, such as sorting and summarizing.
+Changes like these are not only cosmetic, they can make it **difficult or downright impossible** to do future work on the data, such as sorting and summarizing.

 A good routine is to keep the original data separate from the prettified data,